ypid/git_fake_metadata/README.rst

 so a wrapper around GPG would be needed which can be configured in git config.

-Note that this repository is subject to history rewriting until the tool is able to fake the meta data of its one repo in an consistent way obviously ;)
+Note that this repository is subject to history rewriting until the tool is able to fake the meta data of its own repo in an consistent way obviously ;)

 Planned features
 ----------------